gvwilson/sensibleadventures/cloudherd/cloudherd.md

-The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, and his resentment at having been posted so far from civilization.
+The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, and his resentment of everyone and everything in Stale.

-Noxy barely noticed the sound of him slamming his door.
+Noxy barely noticed his door slam.
 Once the soldiers who were well enough had picked up their comrades' bodies, and the rest had been led through the gate to have their injuries tended to, and Rash and Sensy went to find spare blankets for the soldiers, she somehow found herself alone.
 Feeling somewhat deflated, she went looking for something to do.

 Her mother was still organizing people in the square.
-Yes, the soldiers would stay in the trading hall, she'd already said that.
+Yes, the soldiers would use the trading hall, she'd already said that.
 Yes, the wounded too---where else would they go?
 And yes, there *were* more than a few of them, but there was nothing they could do about that now.
 Oh for the saints' sakes, of *course* they would eat beans.
 And no, she didn't know what the tiger was planning to